PDF Version

 3. Enhancing Alternative Transmission Technologies

-Order No. 1920 requires transmission providers to consider the following alternative transmission technologies: dynamic line ratings, advanced power flow control devices, advanced conductors, and transmission switching.
+Order No. 1920 required transmission providers to consider the following alternative transmission technologies: dynamic line ratings, advanced power flow control devices, advanced conductors, and transmission switching.
 The aim is to identify efficient and cost-effective solutions to meet transmission needs and optimize the transmission system without the need to build additional transmission facilities.

 4. Local Transmission Planning Inputs in the Regional Transmission Planning Process

 Transmission providers conduct local transmission planning to address local needs on their individual transmission systems, such as replacing and upgrading power lines.
 The local planning results provide information for the regional transmission planning process.
-Order No. 1920 addresses concerns regarding the lack of adequate transparency and provides opportunities for meaningful stakeholder input in local transmission planning processes.
+Order No. 1920 addressed concerns regarding the lack of adequate transparency and provides opportunities for meaningful stakeholder input in local transmission planning processes.

 Enhanced Transparency of Local Transmission Planning Inputs in the Regional Transmission Planning Process

 Stakeholders will have opportunities to review and comment on local transmission planning information through publicly noticed meetings.
-Transmission providers must establish a process for stakeholder engagement that includes meaningful opportunities to participate and provide feedback on local transmission planning before local transmission planning inputs are incorporated into the regional transmission planning process.
+Transmission providers must establish a process for stakeholder engagement that includes meaningful opportunities to participate and provide feedback on local transmission planning before local transmission planning inputs are incorporated into the regional planning process.

 Under Order No. 1920, the regional transmission planning process must include at least three publicly noticed stakeholder meetings per regional transmission planning cycle: Assumptions Meeting, Needs Meeting, and Solutions Meeting.
 The meetings must focus on each transmission provider’s local planning process.
 These meetings must be held before each provider’s local plan can be incorporated into the region’s planning models.